odeum/odeum-code/docs/developer/Experiments.md

 ## General Component App framework (DOING)
 MB + AT (real code)
-Experiment is setting up the core app framework in ODEUM CodeJS with Routes, Redux and Styled-Components.
-This means the Playground, Header, MenuPanel, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.
+Experiment is setting up the core app framework in ODEUM CodeJS with React, Routes, Redux and Styled-Components.
+This means the Playground, Header, Menu, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.

 ## Demo App to Connect to the ODEUM CodeJS framework
 ODEUM CodeJS has a symbiotic connection with the App that uses the framework.
 The one can not exist without the other.
 The framework describes how the app can use it, and the app tells the framework how it will use the framework, eg. menuitems, helpitems, login, routes etc. We need a simple Demo App to test this symbiotic connection.
 Who manages the state (Redux store, the framework or the app?